 Can I employ a company to assist in removing the travellers?

 Please speak to your solicitor about this.
-You may be able to employ bailiffs to assist you with removing the travellers.
+You may be able to employ bailiffs to assist you.

-The travellers have vacated my land but left a lot of mess, whose responsibility is it to get it removed?
+The unauthorised encampment has gone, but left a lot of mess, whose responsibility is it to get it removed?

 As the landowner you are responsible for the removal of any waste.